Big Sandy crayfish: Habitat

-The Big Sandy crayfish live in clean, medium-sized, fresh-water streams/rivers which are needed for social, reproductive, and energetic needs.
+The Big Sandy crayfish live in clean, medium-sized, f|resh-water streams/rivers which are needed for social, reproductive, and energetic needs.
 They are found in fast moving sections of the water with large boulders or rocks that act as a home for the crayfish.
 Little to no pollution or sedimentation is also a requirement for a healthy crayfish habitat.
-Because of the necessity for this type of environment, the Big Sandy crayfish are commonly found in the Appalachian mountain region.
+Because of the necessity for this type of environment, the Big Sandy crayfish are only found in the Appalachian mountain region.

-Critical habitat designation is currently in progress.
-See Human Impact and Current Conservation Efforts sections for more information.
+The Big Sandy crayfish is regarded as a tertiary burrower.
+Among crayfish, tertiary burrowers live in water bodies year-round and excavate in the bottom substrate.

 Range

 Commonly found in the rivers and streams of the Appalachian regions of Kentucky, Virginia, and West Virginia, the Big Sandy crayfish was first found in portions of Dickenson County, Virginia's Big Sandy basin in 1937.
 Concurrent surveys showed that the species lived in surrounding areas as well.
 The range of the species was originally much larger but has now been cut down to a smaller size due to a variety of factors, including industrial scale forestry and coal mining.
 The erosion and sedimentation associated with these activities degraded the streams in the region and made most of them unsuitable for the crayfishes.
 Scientific evidence indicates that the Big Sandy crayfish once occurred in streams throughout the upper Big Sandy River basin in Kentucky, Virginia, and West Virginia (for range map, see).

 Today, the Big Sandy crayfish is found in six isolated populations across Floyd and Pike counties, Kentucky; Buchanan, Dickenson, and Wise counties, Virginia; and McDowell and Mingo counties, West Virginia.
 It's known to be from the Big Sandy River basin, which flows northward until it joins the Ohio River.